pcdavies/TwitterFeed/README.md

 Build
 =====

 Build the application and the distribution zip file with the build.sh file.
-It simply runs `mvn assembly:assembly`.
+It simply runs `mvn clean assembly:assembly`.
 That will result in a zip file in the target folder that can be uploaded to Java SE CS.

 Run Locally
 ===========